Using an employer of record in Colombia

 Employers typically pay salaries on a monthly cycle, with most employees receiving payment on the last working day of each month.

 Employers must meet the legal minimum wage, which is reviewed annually by the Colombian government.
-As of 2025, the minimum wage is COP 1,300,000 ($323.79) per month, with an additional transportation allowance of COP 162,000 ($40.35) for eligible employees.
+The minimum wage is COP 1,623,500 per month.

 The service bonus is a key statutory requirement equivalent to 30 days’ wages per year.
 This is paid in installments; one by June 30th and the remainder within the first 20 days of December.
 Employees are entitled to this benefit either in full or in proportion to the time worked.